Melchie Dumornay: Reims

 After attracting the interest of several high-profile clubs all around the world, on 9 September 2021, Dumornay officially joined Reims on a permanent deal, signing her first professional contract with the French club.
 In the process, she re-united with fellow Haitian footballer Kethna Louis.

 On 2 October of the same year, she made her professional debut for Reims, coming on as a substitute at half-time of a Division 1 Féminine match against Issy: in the same occasion, she provided two assists for Kessya Bussy, thus helping her side gain a 3–1 win.
 One week later, on 9 October, she made her first start against Bordeaux, scoring a brace and serving an assist in a 5–2 victory.

 In the following season, Dumornay was awarded as Division 1 Féminine Player of the Month in December 2022.

 Lyon

 On 16 January 2023, it was officially announced that Dumornay would join Division 1 Féminine title holders Lyon on a permanent deal starting from 1 July 2023, as she signed a contract until June 2026 with the club for 25000 per month.
+In two seasons at Lyon, Dumornay has helped the club win two league titles, a Coupe de France féminine, and make it to the finals of the Women's Champions League in 2024.